yrribeiro/yrribeiro/README.md

  </a>

 - 🎓 Pursuing my undergraduation in Computer Science at Federal University of Alagoas
-- 💼 I’m currently working at <b>EDGE</b>, as a Data Science Intern
+- 💼 I’m currently working at <b>EDGE</b>, as a Data Science Trainee.
+Member of EDGE's NLP Team
-- 👨‍💻 Enthusiastic about AI, trying to find my place inside this huuuge topic.
+- 👨‍💻 Enthusiastic about AI.
 - 🤝 I've been envolved in ML, NLP and web development projects
 - ❤ Other main interests: Physics, 3D Modelling, Drawings, Computer simulations, Graphic Design, Human Languages